lilisha100/docs-as-code-demo/README.md

 # A docs as code demo repo

-This is a docs as code demo repo with the following:
+This is a docs as code demo repo.
+The following are set up to test, build, and publish the docs:

-* GitHub action is set up to build and publish the docs to the GitHub page.
+* GitHub action to build and publish the docs to the GitHub page
-*
+* Vale to test the docs against a style guide
+* Docfx to build the doc
+* HTMLProofer to validate your HTML output